How Many Years Does It Take to Become an Architect?

 If a student is interested in working in the field of architecture as soon as possible, some students may choose to complete a 4-year undergraduate degree that is not NAAB accredited.
 This option allows students to begin working in an architecture firm but does not allow them to pursue their architecture licensure.
 Similarly, graduate students with an undergraduate degree in an unrelated field may choose to complete a 2-year graduate architecture degree that is not NAAB accredited and begin working in the field.

 For highly rigorous students looking for the fastest path to pursue their architectural licensure, some students may choose to pursue an Integrated Path to Architectural Licensure (IPAL) degree.
 This highly intensive degree program allows students to take their Architecture Registration Exams (A.R.E) and begin logging internship hours towards their Architecture Experience Program (AXP) requirements while they are still a student.
 There are currently only 17 colleges offering this type of degree in the U.S. include NewSchool’s IPAL Graduate Architecture program.
 The goal of pursuing this degree is to allow students to earn their licensure upon graduation.
+The master’s degree in architecture at NewSchool gives students with a bachelor’s degree in architecture or a related field the opportunity to earn a professional master’s degree in architecture and is recognized by the NAAB.

 After completing a NAAB accredited first professional degree, NCARB requires that those seeking licensure complete 3,740 internship hours as part of the Architectural Experience Program (AXP), formerly known as Intern Development Program (IDP).
 The purpose of this comprehensive internship program is to give candidates the skills and knowledge for independent architecture practice.
 This ensures protection of the public’s health, welfare, and safety, keeping practice parameters current with NCARB’s most recent program implementations that parallel industry regulations.

-As soon as licensure candidates complete a NAAB accredited degree program, they are eligible to establish an NCARB Record to begin earning AXP credits.
+As soon as licensure candidates complete a NAAB accredited bachelor degree program, they are eligible to establish an NCARB Record to begin earning AXP credits.
 3,740 experience hours in specific areas must be completed in order to receive credentials for the AXP, which include practice management, project management, programming and analysis, project planning and design, project development and documentation, and construction and evaluation.
 Approved directors and firms are on a list of AXP Guidelines that can be found on the NCARB website.

 The final step to earning architectural licensure is to complete a series of exams.
 The Architect Registration Examination (ARE) is a test of candidates’ abilities and overall knowledge of architecture practices and principles, used by all 54 U.S. Member Boards in order to be employed in professional architectural practice.
 Candidates must pass all ARE divisions within 5 years of completing their first professional degree, while some firms require an even smaller timeframe to complete them all.